Are you looking for the perfect romantic ideas to make your partner feel loved?

 If actions speak louder than words for your partner, then you’ll want to focus on gestures that express your feelings.
 You could:

-16. Have flowers delivered to your partner at work.
+16. Have flowers delivered to your man at work.

 17. Surprise him by arriving home with his favorite drink, snack, or ice-cream.